-During the year ended December 31, 2022, the Company granted 500,000 RSUs to the Company's directors, officers, employees and consultants and recorded share-based compensation of \$178,353 related to the RSUs vested during the year.
-The RSUs vest 50% after the first anniversary of the grant date and 50% after the second anniversary of the grant date.
-The fair value per RSU granted during fiscal 2022 was determined to be \$0.57 which is the share price of the Company on the grant date.
+During the year ended December 31, 2024, the Company granted 280,000 RSUs to the Company's directors, officers, employees and consultants.
+RSUs vest 50% after the first anniversary of the grant date and 50% after the second anniversary of the grant date.
+The fair value per RSU granted during fiscal 2024 was determined to be \$0.255 which is the share price of the Company on the grant date.
+There were no RSU grants during the year ended December 31, 2023.